paulblartmallcop9/master-thesis-2025/README.md

 ## Experiments

 The repository includes three Jupyter notebooks for running experiments with different model providers.
-Each notebook allows you to manually select model and shot configuration via in-line comments.
+Each notebook allows you to manually select model and shot configuration denoted via in-line comments.

 | Notebook                       | Description                          | Requirements                      |
 | ------------------------------ | ------------------------------------ | --------------------------------- |